lu6xun/GUIGU-Test/README.md

 # GUIGU-Test
->This is a test for GUIGU summer train.
+>This is a test for GUIGU summer training.
 >Aid your name at the bottom.